-- Community architecture projects like these in San Francisco, Oslo, Vancouver, and more invite people to actively participate in the spaces they live, work, and shop in.
+- Community architecture projects like these in San Francisco, Oslo, Vancouver, Amsterdam, and more invite people to actively participate in the spaces they live, work, and shop in.

 - An affordable housing complex for disabled veterans in Los Angeles uses natural light and airflow to maximize healing for the many formerly homeless residents.

 - The Momentary in Bentonville, Arkansas is a cheese factory turned art museum that retains 80% of its original structure from 1947.